Dans-labs/electron-experiments/redux-tutorial-typescript/README.md

 Installation
 ------------

 To install this code, please make sure that `npm` and `webpack` are installed.

+    brew install node
+    npm install -g webpack

 Then run `npm install` to download all dependencies.
 Finally execute one or more of the following commands:

     npm start           # starts the development server; go to http://localhost:8080 in your browser to see the result